 What Are Passing of Accounts?
 Role of an Estate Trustee

 An Estate Trustee has a legal obligation to keep a complete and accurate set of accounts of the assets under his or her administration.
-Informal accounts are the most common where the estate trustee sends a letter to each beneficiary outlining the assets to which that beneficiary is entitled.
+Informal accounts do not have a legal status, but are more common than formal agreements.

 Passing of Accounts is the formal process that the estate trustee must undergo to obtain the court’s approval of the accounts.
 A beneficiary can obtain a court order to force the passing of accounts.
 For example, if he is suspicious of how the estate trustee has distributed the assets.
 In other circumstances, an estate trustee can apply to the court voluntarily for a passing of accounts, for example, if he or she feels that someone will object to the accounts.

 An Estate Trustee is required to pass accounts in circumstances where:

 - A beneficiary challenges the actions of the estate trustee

 - A beneficiary challenges the estate trustee’s handling of the estate accounts

 - At least one of the beneficiaries is a minor